OSVTAC/project-recommendations-site/recommendations.md

 digital ballot pictures, namely by generating a cast vote record (CVR) given a digital picture of a ballot.
-The component must support ballots from “third-parties” (e.g. the interim voting system) to support incremental roll-outs like pilot and hybrid rollouts.
+The component must support ballots from “third-parties” (e.g. the interim voting system) to support incremental roll-outs like pilot and hybrid rollouts, and possibly to support home-printed "remote accessible vote by mail" ballots.
 The open source software OpenCount developed at UC Berkeley could be a foundation for this.

+The picture interpreter should be able to identify and remove the base printing and watermarks so any remaining extraneous marks can be identified.
+The presence of a significant amount of extraneous marks might require that ballot be identified for adjudication.
+Likewise, marks clearly not present or not fully marked must be identified for adjudication.

+_[Paragraph added: Jan.
+18, 2018 meeting.]_

 **Applicability.** This component can possibly be used in the following
 components: